 Readily visible to the average person means that a label is readable from a distance of 46 centimeters (18 inches) without any obstructions from the TRU or engine parts, except for flexible parts that may be moved out of the way without disconnection.

 Beginning December 31, 2023, TRU OEMs shall not manufacture for sale or use in California, a truck TRU, unless it is a ZE truck TRU.

+TRU OEMs shall warrant to the ultimate purchaser and each subsequent purchaser that the ZE truck TRU is free from defects in materials and workmanship which cause the failure of any warranted part.

+The warranty shall be comprehensive and cover all parts of the ZE truck TRU.
+Any warranted ZE truck TRU part which is not scheduled for replacement as required maintenance in the written manufacturer instructions shall be warranted for the warranty period.
+If any such part fails during the warranty period, it shall be repaired or replaced by the TRU OEM at no additional charge to the purchaser, at an authorized service-and-repair facility.
+Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period.

+The warranty period shall cover a period of three years from the date of purchase or 5,000 hours of compressor run time, whichever occurs first.

+TRU OEMs shall have an authorized service-and-repair facility located in California to perform warranty repairs on ZE truck TRUs.

 Beginning May 31, 2023, TRU OEMs shall not manufacture for sale or use in California, a trailer TRU, DSC TRU, railcar TRU, or TRU gen set, unless it is equipped with an engine that meets or outperforms the performance standard set forth in section 2477.5 (d).